-The wastewater discharges proposed in the application are deemed to be Controlled and Discretionary activities and are in the Wastewater Management Area.
+The wastewater discharge proposed in the application is a Discretionary Activity as it is in the Special Domestic Wastewater Disposal Area (SWADI).

 The Council must consider the application pursuant to Section 104 and Section 107 of the Resource Management Act 1991.